richafnu/Viva/Viva/engage/analytics.md

 Advanced analytics capabilities in Viva Engage enable the following scenarios:

-- Users can monitor their own engagement metrics through _personal_ and _Answers analytics_
+- All users can monitor their own engagement metrics through _personal_, _Answers_, and _Community analytics_
 - Leaders and their delegates can monitor engagement for their audiences through _audience analytics_
 - Corporate communicators and campaign coorganizers can manage campaign engagement through _campaign analytics_
 - Knowledge admins can monitor Answer engagement through global _Answers analytics_